gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 {% endhighlight %}

-I've also added a few more buttons so we are in line with the controls for the original Zelda; attack, use item, start and select, and mapped them to some keys.
-The extra buttons won't do anything yet, but they're ready for when we need them.
+I’ve also added a few more buttons so we are in line with the controls for the original Zelda; attack, use item, start and select, and mapped them to some keys.
+The extra buttons won’t do anything yet, but they’re ready for when we need them.

-Okay, we've got the original functionality back in place.
+Okay, we’ve got the original functionality back in place.
 Now for the gamepad.
-We start with a few variables we'll need to track the gamepad:
+We start with a few variables we need to track the gamepad:

 {% highlight js %}